jfunk2968/data_dict/README.md

 #data_dict

-Creates a nicely formatted XLSX data dictionary for a pandas dataframe.
+Simple function that creates a nicely formatted XLSX data dictionary for a pandas dataframe.